350 products

 Wine Production

-After fermenting and aging in steel tanks with the lees for 8 months, the bottled wine is transported to the Ridanna Monteneve mine, over 2,000 meters in altitude.
-Here, it ages in the dark for nearly 6 years, 4 km deep in the mine, in an environment with constant 90% humidity, 11°C temperature, and air pressure equal to outdoors.
+After fermenting and aging in steel tanks on the lees for 8 months, the bottled wine is transported to the Ridanna Monteneve mine — over 2,000 meters in altitude — where it ages in the dark for nearly 6 years, 4km deep in the mine.
+The environment maintains constant 90% humidity, 11°C temperature, and air pressure equal to outdoors.
+There is no other wine aged quite like this.

 Food Pairing

-Epokale pairs beautifully with spicy dishes, its floral aromas complement seafood, grilled fish, and white meats.
-It also shines with dishes rich in herbs or spices, such as game with pear, cranberry jam, and alpine herbs.
-Perfect with smear-ripened cheeses and desserts that are not overly sweet.
+Pairs beautifully with spicy dishes, seafood, grilled fish, and white meats.
+Exceptional with game with pear and cranberry jam, smear-ripened cheeses, and desserts that are not overly sweet.
+A luxurious gift, especially presented in the three-bottle pine gift box.

 Emmanuel Brochet Champagne Rose de Saignee Extra Brut R21 750ml